RaoulLuque/PlantSwap/doc/milestone_1/github_configuration.md

 different resources that explain the process of setting up git and GitHub according to our needs.
 All commands that will be for Linux or more precisely Ubuntu, as this is the platform I use.
-However, following the provided links, references for other operating systems/distributions of linux can be found.
+However, following the provided links, references for other operating systems/distributions of Linux can be found.

 ## Setting up git
 A step-by-step guide on how to setup Git by GitHub can be found [here](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git).